 So What Is Collagen?
 And What is the Difference Between Collagen Peptides and Protein?

-The word collagen comes from the Greek word kolla, which means glue.
+The word collagen comes from the Greek word Kolla, which means glue.
 And don’t worry, that doesn’t mean that collagen is made of the same things glue is made from!
-Its name is actually descriptive, because collagen is a building block of the connective tissues throughout the body and it is also responsible for elasticity in skin, as well as being an essential nutrient for hair and nails.
+Its name is actually descriptive because collagen is a building block of the connective tissues throughout the body and it is also responsible for the elasticity in the skin, as well as being an essential nutrient for hair and nails.

 Now let’s distinguish between the two collagen substances: peptides and proteins.
 Collagen peptides and collagen proteins contain the same amino acid makeup, but collagen peptides are smaller and lighter, containing only a few amino acids, while proteins are composed of 50 or more.
 Thus, collagen peptides are easier for the body to digest and use.

 The main difference between these two substances is how you consume them.
 Because collagen peptides are so much smaller, they do not gel the same way collagen proteins do (think about how a bone broth becomes jelly-like when it cools).